MaxAggedon/Add-in-TaskPane-Sample/readme.md

 6. When the Office app opens, go to Insert > Apps for Office and select My First Content Add-in under My Organization.
 If you don't see the add-in, press Refresh.
 Press Insert and the add-in should appear.

-For more information, please read: https://msdn.microsoft.com/EN-US/library/office/fp123517.aspx
+For more information on publishing Office Add-ins, please read: https://msdn.microsoft.com/EN-US/library/office/fp123517.aspx